The story of Hama

 Malte Haaning Plastic is founded

-’71 beads and pin plates are introduced
+’71 beads and pegboards are introduced

 ’79 The ironing method is launched